 If you have broken your ribs in a public place due to the negligence of another person or organisation, you may have a claim for public liability compensation.
 To succeed in such a claim you will need to abide by statutory time limits and ensure you can identify the at fault person or organisation.
 Injuries which occur at work, during medical procedures or in a car accident, among other things, are not covered by public liability.

 Gathering evidence to support a public liability claim is often difficult and the above is only a basic overview of the legal requirements to claim public liability compensation.
-We strongly suggest you consult with an experienced lawyer to ensure your legal rights are protected.
+We strongly suggest you consult with a public place injury lawyer to ensure your legal rights are protected.

 Example: Michael is playing rugby at a local sports oval.
 When running to catch a pass, he trips over a jagged pipe edge that is sticking up from the soil unexpectedly, fracturing two ribs.
 As the oval is a public place and Michael has sustained an injury, he may be able to sustain a claim for public liability compensation.
 If the oval had cordoned off the jagged pipe or placed a warning sign nearby indicating that the pipe was there and could potentially cause injury, Michael may not be able to sustain a claim for public liability compensation.